abhishek-kumar-code/Redfish_Public/Specification.md

  **#*Namespace*.*TypeName*

 Where:
 * *Namespace* = The full namespace name of the schema in which the type is defined.
-For SPMA resources this will be the versioned namespace name.
+For Redfish resources this will be the versioned namespace name.
 * *TypeName* = The name of the type of the resource.

 The client may issue a GET request to this URL using a content type of `application/xml` in order to retrieve a document containing the [definition of the resource](#resource-definition).